My Iron Lung: Critical reception

-"My Iron Lung" initially received mixed reviews, with critics likening its verse-chorus dynamic to the 1993 Nirvana song "Heart-Shaped Box".
-According to Randall, it puzzled fans and critics, defying expectations, but "makes much more sense" on The Bends.
-Larry Flick from Billboard wrote that it was "brilliant, mind-bending rock ...
+"My Iron Lung" initially received mixed reviews.
+Critics likened its verse-chorus dynamic to the 1993 Nirvana song "Heart-Shaped Box".
+According to Randall, it puzzled fans and critics, defying expectations, but "makes much more sense" on The Bends.Music & Media wrote: "More psychedelic than before, but the 'two-headed' approach of a Nirvana-esque soft and a hard bit cycle within one song is a concept this lot already dealt with at the time of 'Creep'."

+Larry Flick from Billboard wrote that "My Iron Lung" was "brilliant, mind-bending rock ...
 The sensitive intro is soon interrupted by a crash of loud and grating guitars, which rage in a seemingly random explosive roar."
-Music & Media wrote: "More psychedelic than before, but the 'two-headed' approach of a Nirvana-esque soft and a hard bit cycle within one song is a concept this lot already dealt with at the time of 'Creep'."

-Leesa Daniels from Smash Hits gave "My Iron Lung" four out of five, calling it "magnificent" and "stupendous".
+Leesa Daniels from Smash Hits gave it four out of five, calling it "magnificent" and "stupendous".
 In 2020, the Guardian named "My Iron Lung" the 10th-best Radiohead song, writing that it "uses catchy hooks and brawny riffs to rally against commercialisation.
 It risks sounding bratty – it is bratty – but from insolence [Radiohead] fashioned a new identity: stadium-rock agitators declaring war on hypocrisy and greed – particularly their own."

 The AllMusic critic Greg Prato praised the My Iron Lung EP, writing: "Because of the tracks' consistency and sequencing, it plays like a real album rather than a collection of B-sides and outtakes thrown together haphazardly."
 He felt the acoustic version of "Creep", with a "surprisingly harsh and off-key middle section", was "the only weak spot".
 Entertainment.ie wrote: "While these off-cuts are inevitably more low-key and experimental than the classics we're all familiar with, the same spirit of anguish [of The Bends] and fragility is still thrillingly familiar."
 Randall felt Radiohead were right to omit the other Bends tracks from the EP, but felt they were building their own identity and identified a growing sophistication and diversity in their songwriting.
 He praised "The Trickster" and "Punchdrunk Lovesick Singalong" as the most developed songs, likening them to Sonic Youth.
 The Pitchfork critic Scott Plagenhoef wrote that on My Iron Lung Radiohead found "new ways to pick apart and re-construct the typical alt-rock template" and "demonstrated a band whose collective heads seemed to crack open and spill out new ideas".